bcgov/sso-keycloak-backstage/test-endpoints.md

-# Endpoint Definitions
+# Endpoint Defined

-The most important **endpoint **to understand is the well-known configuration endpoint.
+The most important **endpoint** to understand is the well-known configuration endpoint.
 It lists endpoints and other configuration options relevant to the OpenID Connect implementation in Keycloak.
 The endpoint is:

 /realms/{realm-name}/.well-known/openid-configuration
 To obtain the full URL, add the base URL for Keycloak and replace {realm-name} with the name of your realm.
 For example: